jimmejardine/qiqqa-open-source/README.md

 # WARNING NOTICE for Commercial Qiqqa users with a user account and Web Libraries

-## 🆘 ❓ I previously used v79 and both an account and guest library.
-I also have web account.
+## 🆘 ❓ I previously used v79 with one or more libraries.
+I also have a web account.

 Note this from the qiqqa.com commercial website (emphasis mine):